sravani-jakkula/GDP-Project/README2.md

 Application is up and running on port 8090.
 Started working on home components and added relevant entities under src/main/java/com.example.inventory.entities package.

+#### Achieved Objectives
+Blueprint for home page is ready.
+Creation of tables is done it needs to be tested the values are stored from the postman, but they need to be tested from frontend pages.
+Added JDBC template and dependencies, can create tables in the database workspace once api starts running.